A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 If Lance was covered under an underinsured motorist UM/UIM insurance policy, his mother could have made a claim against the UM/UIM coverage in addition to the BI coverage of the driver or owner’s insurance policy.

-Actual Case (not mine) : $17.5 Million Dollar Verdict for the parents of a minor who drowned at a day care in Hallandale in Broward County, Fl.
+This isn’t my case.
+This happened at a day care in Hallandale, Broward County, Fl.
 The parents sued the day care for not properly supervising the child.

 Actual Case (not mine): $15 Million Dollar Verdict for child in whose medical provider failed to diagnose and treat his heart failure and the child died.
 Pinellas County, Florida.